ygemici/osz/loader/README.md

 BOOTBOOT-PANIC: FS0:\BOOTBOOT\LOADER not found
 ```

-The 2nd stage loader is not on the boot partition or it's starting LBA
+The 2nd stage loader is not on the disk or it's starting LBA
 address is not recorded in (P)MBR at dword [0x1B0].
 This message is
 generated by 1st stage loader.

 ```
-BOOTBOOT-PANIC: GUID Partition Table not found or corrupt
+BOOTBOOT-PANIC: Boot partition not found or corrupt
 ```

 Either the disk does not have a GPT, or there's no EFI System Partition
-nor any other bootable partition on it.
-If that's the case, BOOTBOOT
+nor any other bootable FAT partition on it.
+Or the FAT filesystem is
-Protocol compatible loaders should try to use the first partition if any.
+found but inconsistent, or doesn't have a BOOTBOOT subdirectory in it's root
+directory.

 ```
 BOOTBOOT-PANIC: FS0:\BOOTBOOT\INITRD not found